 Finally we settled on the “Grow Big” shared hosting package from SiteGround.
 With this comes support with PHP 7, a three stage caching plugin that includes a static file cache, a dynamic cache and memcached, and 25,000 visitors per month.
 SiteGround are also on the edge of the latest hardware technologies utilising SSD storage for all of their hosting services, NGINX and HTTP/2.
 They have even integrated LetsEncrypt support by default, something that many other hosts are a long way away from implementing.

 So far we have been very impressed with performance and the speed at which we were able to migrate.
 For the less technically able SiteGround do offer a free, yet speedy migration service from your current provider.
-If you were affected by the 123-Reg data disaster we’d very much recommend SiteGround for future hosting.
+To those that were affected by the 123-Reg data disaster we’d very much recommend SiteGround for future hosting.

-Ultimately, the lesson to take away from this is to always keep an up to date offline backup of your site.
+Ultimately, the lesson we took away from this is to always keep an up to date backup of your site.
 This ensures that if your web host does some how purge all of your data from their servers, which we now know can and potentially will happen.
-You can rest assured that you’ll be able to get back online in no time.
+You can rest assured that you’ll be able to quickly and effortlessly get back online.

 When it comes to hosting you get what you pay for.
 Cheaper hosts may well look enticing, but they are often lacking the reliability of their more expensive counterparts.